ayushmak7/ActiveDirectoryHomeLab/README.md

 1. Install Windows Server 2019 on the first VM.
 2. Network configuration : Change adapter option -> Rename the two network adapters: e.g., 1.
 Internet and 2.
 Internal and assign a static IP address to the Internal network (e.g., 172.16.0.1).
 3. Rename the device (e.g., DC-winserver19) and restart.
-4. Install **Active Directory Domain Services (AD DS)**:
+4. Install **Active Directory Domain Services (AD DS)** on Windows Server 2019 (DC):
    - Open Server Manager → Add Roles and Features
    - Select Active Directory Domain Services (AD DS) and DNS Server
    - Complete the installation and restart the VM.
 5. Promote the Server to a Domain Controller:
    - Open Server Manager → Click Promote this server to a domain controller
-   - Select "Add a new forest" and enter a domain name (e.g., mydomain.com).
+   - Select "Add a new forest" and enter a domain name (e.g., mydomain.com as FQDN).
    - Configure DNS and complete the promotion.
-6. Once the Domain Controller is set up (e.g., mydomain.com), create a domain admin account:
+6. Once the Domain Controller is set up, create a domain admin account:
-     - Right click -> create an Organizational Unit (OU) and name it ADMINS.
+     - Right-click create an Organizational Unit (OU) and name it ADMINS.
-     - Under ADMINS -> New -> User
+     - Right-click ADMINS -> New -> User and name.
-7. Set Up **Routing and Remote Access (RAS) for NAT** -> This step allows the Windows 10 client to access the internet via the DC domain controller (Windows Server19).
+7. Set Up **Routing and Remote Access (RAS) for NAT** on Windows Server 2019 (DC)-> This step allows the Windows 10 client to access the internet via the domain controller.
     1. Open Server Manager on Windows Server 2019.
     2. Click Manage → Add Roles and Features.
     3. Role-based or feature-based installation → Click Next.